 Using hormonal birth control can increase your risk of blood clots, stroke, or heart attack.
 Your risk of serious blood clot may be higher with the use of birth control skin patches than with pills.

 Smoking can greatly increase your risk of blood clots, stroke, or heart attack.
 You should not use this medicine if you smoke and are older than 35 years of age.

 Ethinyl estradiol and norelgestromin contains a combination of female hormones that prevent ovulation (the release of an egg from an ovary).
 This medicine also causes changes in your cervical mucus and uterine lining, making it harder for sperm to reach the uterus and harder for a fertilized egg to attach to the uterus.

-Ethinyl estradiol and norelgestromin are used as contraception to prevent pregnancy.
+Ethinyl estradiol and norelgestromin transdermal (skin patch) is used as contraception to prevent pregnancy.

 Ethinyl estradiol and norelgestromin may also be used for purposes not listed in this medication guide.

 Using hormonal birth control can increase your risk of blood clots, stroke, or heart attack.
 You are even more at risk if you have high blood pressure, diabetes, high cholesterol, or if you are overweight.
 Your risk of stroke or blood clot is highest during your first year of using birth control.
 Your risk is also high when you restart this medicine after not using for 4 weeks or longer.

 Smoking can greatly increase your risk of blood clots, stroke, or heart attack.
 Your risk increases the older you are and the more you smoke.
 You should not use this medicine if you smoke and are over 35 years old.